How previous Premier League title races panned out on the final day

 The Premier League title race will go down to the final day for only the third time in the last decade.

-Manchester City – who won the championship on each of those previous occasions – and Arsenal are both in contention on Sunday.
+Manchester City – who won the championship on each of those previous occasions – and Arsenal are both in contention on Sunday, with City two points clear at the summit following Tuesday’s 2-0 win at Tottenham.

 2021-22